 It is essential that the owner or operator of a facility only buy and install racks that comply with the latest RMI Specification.
 Rack systems designed to this specification have been designed using state-of-the-art methods.
 Purchasing a rack system that does not meet this specification could result in a structure that is less safe or less functional.
 The cost of even a small incident with a storage rack likely will outweigh the perceived savings of an inferior rack system.
 The first question that will be asked if there is ever a problem is, “Was this rack designed to the current RMI Specifications?”
 A responsible owner would want to answer, “Yes” to this question.

 C. Manufacturer’s Responsibility

-As a leading manufacturer of storage racks, Unarco only sells racks that comply with the RMI Specification.
-Unarco has been a member of the RMI since its inception and is an active participant in the RMI.
-Unarco was one of the first manufacturer’s to receive the RMI “R” mark for certification of compliance for its frame and beam capacity charts.
-Unarco has registered professional engineers on its staff whose responsibility is the design of Unarco racks to meet this specification.
+As a leading manufacturer of storage racks, UNARCO only sells racks that comply with the RMI Specification.
+UNARCO has been a member of the RMI since its inception and is an active participant in the RMI.
+UNARCO was one of the first manufacturers to receive the original RMI “R” mark for certification of compliance for its frame and beam capacity charts.
+UNARCO has also applied for the new R-mark 2.0.
+UNARCO has registered professional engineers on its staff whose responsibility is the design of UNARCO racks to meet this specification.